Social Identity Model of Leadership Development Implementation

 Navigate each phase tab to work through checklists, facilitator prompts, adaptation logs, and phase gates.

 Before working through the four phases, assess your risk profile against the five implementation challenges that most commonly derail leadership development programs.
-Based on the five program feature assumptions identified in the SIMoLDI research.
+Based on the five implementation assumptions identified in McMillan et al. (AMLE).

 For each trap below, rate your organisation's current risk.
 Be honest — the purpose is to identify which SIMoLDI phases deserve most attention in your specific context.